kazurayam/HowToTestIfKeyIsPresentInJsonObject/README.md

 >Is there any method to check if a specific node is present using katalon inbuild method, something like `WS.verifyNodePresent(response, 'body.user.firstName', true)`

 Katalon Studio does not support `WS.verifyNodePresent` keyword.
-The originator got no answer from the Katalon forum.
+The originator has got no answer from the Katalon forum.
 So, is there any other way?

 ## Solution proposed

 Recenty I learned [Jayway JsonPath](https://github.com/json-path/JsonPath).
 I found that Jayway JsonPath can solve the problem nicely.
-So I created a sample code and show it here.
+So I created a sample code and will show it here.

 ## Description